YvesBell42/RPi-MC-Server/README.md

 # RPi MC Server Optimisation and Automation

+This project describes the optimisation of a Raspberry Pi for running a Minecraft server and

 This project includes the setup and scripts for a fully automated Minecraft server running on a Raspberry Pi.

 Hardware: